kleinesfilmroellchen/boxfunge/README.md

 Boxfunge targets Befunge-93, the original variant.
 However, it is planned to remove the 80x25 grid restriction via a command-line flag, which would allow the language to be Turing-complete.
 Support for Befunge-98 (a generalized extension with many advanced features like concurrency) may be added at some point.

+To try out the interpreter, this repo contains a collection of programs that are also used for testing the interpreter's functionality.
+They are mostly taken from the Esolangs wiki.

 ## Installation and Usage

 ```sh